phrb/hicss-omp-paper/rebuttal/rebuttal.md

 #### Other Comments

-- Comment:
-> The authors did answer their three research questions.
-However, the authors
-> over-claim one of their major results (see #7, below), along with saying some
-> of their results are "significant" without providing statistical measure.
+1. The authors did answer their three research questions.
+However, the authors over-claim one of their major results (see #7, below), along with saying some of their results are "significant" without providing statistical measure.

 ### Reviewer #9C